HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Course ID.
 Stored as int(10) in the database

 - Parameter: $coursevers
-   - Type: String
+   - Type: string
    - Description: Course version.
 Stored as varchar(8) in the database

 - Parameter: $log_uuid
-   - Type: String
+   - Type: string
-   - Description: Used for logging.
+   - Description: Used for logging purposes

 - Parameter: $opt
-   - Type: String
+   - Type: string
    - Description: Operation type

 ## Calling Methods
 - GET

 ## Output Data and Format
 - Output: $data
    - Type: JSON
-   - Description: Result from "retrieveSectionedService_ms"
+   - Description: Result from retrieveSectionedService-function in "retrieveSectionedService_ms"

 ## Examples of Use
--
+`UPDATE listentries SET visible = '3' WHERE lid=:lid`

 ### Microservices Used
 - getUid_ms.php